CHENyiru3/CHENyiru3.github.io/_pages/cv.md

     * Experience in constructing data analysis pipeline and handling with big data.
   * Machine learning:
     * Experience in applying ML in multiple tasks, especially clustering based on T cell CDR3 animo acid sequences, clustering based on single cell RNA sequencing data, constructing classifiers based on T cell characterisitics.
 In mathematical modeling, learning some basic models in NPL.
+* Linux system
+    * Mostly working in linux servers in the lab.
+    * Managing a small personal Ubuntu machine for daily usage and website construction.

 Publications
 ======